 Robby Desmond is a trial and appellate lawyer with more than 10 years of experience trying cases in state and federal courts.
-He has extensive experience managing litigation, including commercial litigation and professional liability actions.
+He has extensive experience managing litigation, including commercial litigation, construction disputes and professional liability actions.
 In addition, Robby regularly advises clients regarding complex business disputes and risk management issues.

 Prior to joining Smith Anderson, Robby served on active duty as an officer in the U.S. Army Judge Advocate General’s Corps (JAG), 2000-2004 and as a law clerk to the Honorable Henry Coke Morgan, Jr., United States District Court for the Eastern District of Virginia, 2004-2006.